 6.1.
-Linear Plane Waves in Uniform MHD Plasma
+Linearized Wave Equations in a Uniform Isotropic MHD Plasma

-Magnetohydrodynamic (MHD) plasma is a plasma model under long wavelength and low frequency limit, in which the time scale and spatial scale of the MHD plasma phenomena are much longer than the ions' time scale and spatial scale, respectively.
-Lecture 4 shows that the MHD Ohm's law can lead to frozen-in flux, which is an important characteristic of MHD plasma.
-In addition to the characteristics of frozen-in conditions, MHD linear wave modes are also important characteristics of the MHD plasma.
-Governing equations of MHD plasma with isotropic pressure and zero heat flux are listed in Column (1) of Table 6.1.
+Table 6.1 Column (1) lists governing equations of magnetohydrodynamic (MHD) plasma with isotropic pressure and zero heat flux.
+Derivation of these equations has been introduced in Chapter 3.
+Appendix C shows that the MHD Ohm's law can lead to frozen-in flux, which is an important characteristic of MHD plasma.
+In addition to frozen-in flux, MHD linear wave modes are also important characteristics of MHD plasma.